PEXANE2/azure-docs.tr-tr/articles/iot-dps/quick-enroll-device-x509-java.md

 ## <a name="clean-up-resources"></a>Kaynakları temizleme
-Java hizmeti örneğini keşfetmeye devam etmeyi planlıyorsanız, bu Hızlı Başlangıçta oluşturulan kaynakları temizlemeyin.
-Devam etmeyi planlamıyorsanız, bu hızlı başlangıç ile oluşturulan tüm kaynakları silmek için aşağıdaki adımları kullanın:
+If you plan to explore the Java service sample, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart.

 1. Makinenizdeki Java örnek çıktı penceresini kapatın.
 1. Makinenizde _X509 Cert Generator_ penceresini kapatın.
-1. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Enrollment Groups** tab.
-Select the *GROUP NAME* for the X.509 devices you enrolled using this Quickstart, and click the **Delete** button at the top of the blade.
+1. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Enrollment Groups** tab.
+Select the check box next to the *GROUP NAME* for the X.509 devices you enrolled using this quickstart, and press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Sonraki adımlar
-Bu Hızlı Başlangıçta sanal X.509 cihazlarından oluşan bir grubu Cihaz Sağlama hizmetinize kaydettiniz.
+In this quickstart, you enrolled a simulated group of X.509 devices to your Device Provisioning service.
 Cihaz sağlama hakkında ayrıntılı bilgi edinmek için Azure portalında Cihaz Sağlama Hizmeti ayarları öğreticisine geçin.

 > [!div class="nextstepaction"]
 > [Azure IoT Hub Cihazı Sağlama Hizmeti öğreticileri](./tutorial-set-up-cloud.md)